Last Updated : Apr 17,2023

 Ker is a green berry like fruit of a thorny bush(capparis decidua) found in the arid parts of Rajastnan.It is very sour, and is commonly available during the months of April and May.
 Ker is a small moderate sized evergreen thorny tree, with slender branches armed with conical thorns and with light bluish-green foliage.
 The leaflets are dark green with thin casting of light shade.
 Although they belong to the same family as beans and lentils, they are usually distinguished as a separate group because of the ways in which they are prepared.
 The different types of ker are all spherical and small in size, similar to radish pods,a feature that also sets them apart from beans and lentils.
-Dried ker are produced by harvesting the pods when they are fully mature and then drying them.
-Once they are dried and the skins removed, they may split naturally.

 Fresh Ker has to be put in an earthen utensil or preferably a matka in salt water for 15 days so that it looses its sourness.
 After two weeks the salt water is thrown away and the vegetable is dried in shade to be stored for the rest of the year or to be cooked right then.
 Because of its numerous medicinal qualities ker is also used in many ayurvedic medicines.